Basic Facts About Depression:

 Persistent Depressive Disorder; refers to a longer-lasting form of depression.
 While Major Depressive Disorder is diagnosed if an individual experiences symptoms for at least 2 weeks, Persistent Depressive Disorder is used when symptoms of depression are present on most days for at least two years but do not reach the severity of a major depressive episode.
 (Prior to the release of the DSM-5 this was more commonly known as Dysthymia.)

-Post-Partum Depression; depression that starts after child birth and lasts at least two weeks, up to a year.
+Post-Partum Depression; depression that starts after childbirth and lasts at least two weeks, up to a year.

 Premenstrual Dysphoric Disorder; a severe form of Pre-Menstrual Syndrome that is diagnosed when a woman experiences severe symptoms of depression, tension, and irritability in the week prior to menstruation.
-While it isn’t uncommon for most women to experience emotional and physical changes prior to menstruation, women who meet criteria for PMDD experience changes that impact their lives in more profound ways.
+While it isn’t uncommon for most women to experience emotional and physical changes prior to menstruation, women who meet the criteria for PMDD experience changes that impact their lives in more profound ways.

 Seasonal Affective Disorder; a mood disorder involving symptoms of depression associated with varying levels of sunlight during fall and winter months which subsides during spring and summer.